mmaul/pkgtool/README.md

 PKGTOOL is what happens when a build system, a package manager and a test framework meet up at a bar and have a few too many drinks.
 Seriously though pkgtool is a underlying framwork that contains the common aspects of the different facets.
-As an aside the flx compiler frontend happend by at the bar towards the end and got in on the fun.
+As an aside the flx compiler API interface happend by at the bar towards the end and got in on the fun.

 Specialization of the facets is presented to the user at the interface level.
 Two user interfaces exist, the package manager ''scoop'' and the build framework